tpatterson1996/lcc-metadata-manual/product-entry-guidance/main-tab-product.md

   * **BEST MANAGEMENT PRACTICE: **Use the identifier that your LCC is already using, or create something unique that is easily identifiable.

   > **NOTE: **If you know your items ScienceBase ID, you may add it here.
 If your item does not have a ScienceBase ID, ScienceBase will create one automatically upon publishing.
 If you edit an item that is already on ScienceBase without using its existing ID, a duplicate item will be created.
 Consult the [Publish](/publish.md) section of this manual to learn more.
+  >
+  > **Note: **If the product metadata was created by copying some other mdEditor metadata record, this identifier needs to be edited/changed since it will reflect the copied record identifier.
+Only the mdEditor UUID changes to represent a new record when an item is copied.
+Consult the [Copy Records](/data-management/copy-records.md) section of this manual to learn how to make a copy.

   * The following identifiers are optional but you may add them:
     * _Digital Object Identifier \(DOI\)_